As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 As I already wrote at the beginning of this post, the national Slovak spirit Borovička is made of juniper berries.
-You may not know what the juniper berries are so here is the short explanation.
+You may not know what the juniper berries are so here is a short explanation.

 The Juniper berries are small fruit and come from the small tree or bush which grows in Slovak forests.
 The Latin name of this tree is Juniperus communis.

 The trees grow on dry hillsides and blooms from April to June.
-Juniper berries have disinfectant, antibacterial and strongly diuretic effects.
+Juniper berries have disinfectant, antibacterial, and strongly diuretic effects.
 They were used in folk medicine.
 Berries are also used as spices.

 When you lift the liqueur-glass with Borovička to your nose, you will smell a strong scent of pine needles.
 For a better approximation of taste and smell, this spirit is similar to dry gin.